openresty/lua-resty-core/lib/ngx/pipe.md

 The default threshold for each timeout is 10 seconds.

-If a specified timeout argument is `nil`, the corresponding timeout threshold will not be changed.
+If the specified timeout argument is `nil`, the corresponding timeout threshold will not be changed.
 For example:

 ```lua